Providence, Rhode Island Combined Sewer Overflow Abatement Program: History

 In March 1993, the Narragansett Bay Commission approved a comprehensive Combined Sewer Overflow Abatement Program.
 This three-part plan proposed the construction of seven underground storage facilities and three deep rock tunnel segments.
-The proposed cost, adjusted for inflation, was $844 million dollars.
+The proposed cost, adjusted for inflation, was $844 million.
 The plan was eventually approved in 2001, with Phase I completed in 2008.
 The completion of Phase I diverted around 1.1 billion gallons to a treatment facility at Fields Point.
 The Phase II facilities were completed in 2014.
 Due to the high cost of the project, costing around $1.5 billion there was a reevaluation of the project in 2013 with final approval for continuation of Phase III, with additional federal funding in 2019.

 Since the construction of Phase I and II, the system is able to capture around 60% of the stormwater that passes through the system.
 Additionally, it has captured around 11 billion gallons of untreated stormwater.
 Due to this improvement, the bacteria levels in the Narragansett have dropped by around 50%.
 The Providence Combined Sewer Overflow Abatement Program is the largest public-works project in Rhode Island History and is working to make the Narragansett Bay cleaner and healthier.